 During the Winter Olympics, Mic is tracking a group of athletes who are smashing records and breaking boundaries.
 To follow the coverage, visit our Olympics hub.

 Name: Erin Jackson

-When U.S. Olympic speedskater Erin Jackson takes the ice in Pyeongchang, South Korea, she will already be making history as the first African-American woman to compete in her event of long track speedskating.
+When U.S. Olympic speedskater Erin Jackson took the ice in Pyeongchang, South Korea, she was already making history as the first African-American woman to compete in her event of long track speedskating.